Skip Ribbon Commands

 • Meet and talk with family, friends and other visitors during visiting hours unless advised otherwise by your doctor or unless such rights are restricted in accordance with prevailing guidelines such as those implemented to control the transmission of infectious diseases.
 You also have the right to refuse visitors.

 • Receive a detailed explanation about any research study that you may be invited to participate in.
-You may refuse to participate in or withdraw from any research study without affecting the level of care you receive.
+You may refuse to participate or withdraw from any research study.
+This will not affect the level of care you receive.

-2. Receive information and explanations about your medical condition by your healthcare providers
+2. Receive information and explanation about your medical condition from your healthcare providers

-• Be informed about the possible risks, side effects and alternative methods of treatment.
+• Be informed about the potential significant risks, side effects and alternative methods of treatment, which are clinically supported.

-• Be provided with the necessary information to make a meaningful decision.
+• Be provided with clinically important information to make a meaningful decision and have your concerns addressed.

-• Be informed of unwanted or unanticipated treatment outcomes.
+• Be informed of common unwanted or unanticipated treatment outcomes, which may occur.

-• Have access to healthcare personnel and information about health education, self-care and prevention of illness.
+• Have access to information and education on your health, self-care and prevention of illness strategies.

 3. Participate in decisions involving your medical condition

-• Participate in decisions involving your medical condition and potential treatment.
+• Participate in decisions involving your medical condition and potential treatment options.

 • Seek a second medical opinion.

-• Refuse medical care or recommended treatment to the extent permitted by law.
-However, in refusing treatment, you will have to accept the responsibility for any medical consequences resulting from your decision.
+• Refuse medical care or recommended treatment to the extent that is permitted by law.
+However, in refusing treatment, you will have to accept responsibility for any medical consequences resulting from your decision.
 (These consequences will be explained to you).

-• Give consent to procedures that are not part of routine investigations.
+• Give consent to procedures that carry significant risks.

 5. Confidentiality and privacy of your medical information

 • Have your medical information at the hospital kept private and confidential.
-Except where required by law, it is against our hospital’s policy to share your medical information with anyone else not involved with your care without your permission.
+Except where required by law or when you are unable to give permission, it is against the hospital’s policy to share your medical information with anyone else not involved with your care and without your permission.

 • Have your medical information accessed only by those involved in your care and those monitoring the quality of medical services.
 All information regarding your care will be kept confidential.